harvardinformatics/micro-course/intro_to_bioinformatics/fall2019/session1.md

 In the first case, we first move into the directory with `cd` and then use mkdir to make a new directory in the current working directory.

 In the second case, we don't move where we are on the file system, instead we specify path we want to create.
 Note that this is still *relative* to our current directory.
-We could do this instead with an *absolute* path, which starts from / (the root of the fileystem).
+We could do this instead with an *absolute* path, which starts from the root of the fileystem.
 We'll see this in the copy command. **NOTE** you may need to change this command depending on where in the filesystem you are.
 If you are not sure, use `pwd` to **p** rint **w** orking **d** irectory.

 Assuming you executed `mkdir intro_bioinf_2019/data`:
 ```